7is7.com > Software > Dreamhost VPS Manager

 If the memory changes made are often in a particular range it can help to raise the minimum a bit so as to avoid making downward changes that are very temporary and will not save you much money anyway.
 Given the limit of 30 changes per day per VPS, you will also be keeping them for more important things.

-Version 0.4.0 was released when Dreamhost changed the memory setting yet again in March 2010.
+The buffer setting was introduced in version 0.4.0 to deal with changed memory settings in March 2010.
 Since that time no extra memory got allocated, instead you had to set the total you wanted.
 The extra buffer we were given before for free disappeared, but the price of memory was halved at the same time.
 To compensate for the loss of this buffer, we now maintain a buffer of 50% by default to preserve burstability of server.
 However this can be changed; lower it if you want to live dangerously and risk running out of memory or raise it if you want more peace of mind, though we think 50% (the default) is about right.

 $buffer_perc = 50; # Memory buffer in percent